Welcome (or welcome back) to the Kentucky Reading Project for Read To Achieve +1 Classroom Teachers!

 The Kentucky Reading Project (KRP) is a high-intensity and extended-duration elementary literacy instruction professional development program provided by the literacy faculty at Kentucky’s 8 state universities, and administered by the Collaborative Center for Literacy Development (CCLD) at the University of Kentucky.
 The program is free to teachers, free to schools, and free to districts, paid for by lottery monies and state appropriations.
 KRP has been in operation since 1998, and provides teachers with graduate course credit-worthy instructional improvement.

-In accordance with the requirements set forth by the KDE, KRP4RTA will not offer graduate course credit to teachers.
+In this special form of “KRP4RTA,” school principals recommend teachers for acceptance into the KRP cohort, instead of admission through a competitive application process.
+Furthermore, in accordance with the requirements set forth by the KDE, KRP4RTA will not offer graduate course credit to teachers.